A default badly damages your credit score, so how long will it be there? In Britain, the credit record rules say:

 The credit reference agencies only report what they are told by the creditors, so complain to the creditor not Experian etc.

-If you haven’t had your complaint to the lender sorted within 8 weeks, put in a complaint to the Financial Ombudsman.
+If you haven’t had your complaint to the lender sorted within 8 weeks, sent it to the Financial Ombudsman.

 Stop and think – will doing this “reset the clock”?